svet/Record-my-position/README.rst

 whole day and didn't consume more than a quarter of the battery, so it seems the wifi location doesn't require as much power.

+This program was possible due to http://efaber.net/ being nice guys and allowing me to release this as open source.

 App store
 =========